armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 ### Manual Judgment Stage Slack notifications not working

-If you are using using manual judgments or slack integration, may not want to upgrade to 2.28.0 until this issue is resolved.
+If you are using using manual judgments with Slack integration, you may not want to upgrade to 2.28.0 until this issue is resolved.

 **Affected versions**: Armory CD 2.27.x and later